Webilop/woocommerce-html5-video/readme.txt

 == Frequently Asked Questions ==

-= Which video format can I upload and use with the plugin? = The supported video formats are MP4 and Ogg.
+= Which video format can I upload and use with the plugin? = The supported video formats are MP4, Ogg and Webm.

 = Can I use embedded videos from websites like youtube or vimeo with the plugin? = Yes, you can.
-When you are including videos in your products, just select the option to include embedded videos.
+When you are including videos in your products, just select the option to include embedded videos or use the option URL and paste the URL of the youtube or vimeo page.

 = I cannot see the video in the frontend =
 Make sure your [browser supports HTML5 video](http://www.w3schools.com/html/html5_video.asp).